 What is an Anesthesia Care Team?

-In an Anesthesia Care Team, anesthesiologists may delegate patient monitoring and appropriate tasks to nonphysician anesthesia providers while retaining overall responsibility for the patient.
+In an Anesthesia Care Team, physician anesthesiologists may delegate patient monitoring and appropriate tasks to nonphysician anesthesia providers while retaining overall responsibility for the patient.

 Members of the Anesthesia Care Team work together to provide the optimal anesthesia experience for all patients.
 Core members of the anesthesia care team include both physicians (anesthesiologist, anesthesiology fellow, anesthesiology resident) and nonphysicians (anesthesiologist assistant, nurse anesthetist, anesthesiologist assistant student, student nurse anesthetist).
 Other health care professionals also make important contributions to the perianesthetic care of the patient.

-To provide optimum patient safety, the anesthesiologist directing the Anesthesia Care Team is responsible for management of team personnel, patient preanesthetic evaluation, prescribing the anesthetic plan, management of the anesthetic, postanesthesia care and anesthesia consultation.
+To provide optimum patient safety, the physician anesthesiologist directing the Anesthesia Care Team is responsible for management of team personnel, patient preanesthetic evaluation, prescribing the anesthetic plan, management of the anesthetic, postanesthesia care and anesthesia consultation.